CSCI 382

 Grading contract submission

-You must turn in an initial proposed grading contract by the start of class on Monday, August 28.
+You must turn in an initial proposed grading contract by Friday, August 30.
 After the initial submission, I may require some revisions before I approve your contract.

 Contract evaluation and adjustment